 Later, he studied physics and maths during the final years of his education in Switzerland.
 After graduating in 1900, he started to work at a patent office in Switzerland despite his inclination towards learning and teaching physics.

 If we look at Einstein’s scientific breakthroughs, in 1905, he roused quite a controversy in the five research papers that he published.
-Through these papers, the people changed their perceptive about the Universe.
-The year 1921 was a memorable one for Einstein, during which He received the Nobel prize in Physics for his work on new light properties.
+Through these papers, the people changed their perception about the Universe.
+The year 1921 was a memorable one for Einstein, during which he received the Nobel Prize in Physics for his work on new light properties.
 In another scientific paper, he presented what we call now the particular Theory of Relativity.
 In 1933, when Germany was under Nazi control, he left the country and settled in The United States.

 Did Albert Einstein Have Children?

-Hans Albert Einstein, the first child of the Einsteins, was born on May 14, 1904.
+Hans Albert Einstein was born on May 14, 1904.
 Hans was an engineer and educator by profession.
-He was a Hydraulic Engineering professor at the University of California, Berkeley, and is widely recognized for sediment transport research.
+He was a Hydraulic EngineeringiXA field of civil engineering that deals with the study, control, and maintenance of liquid systems, especially water, and sewage. professor at the University of California, Berkeley, and is widely recognized for sediment transport researchiXA study of the transport of sediment particles by fluids such as water. .
 He breathed his last on July 26, 1973, in Woods Hole, Massachusetts, U.S.

 Eduard Einstein, the second son of Albert and Mileva, was born in Zürich, Switzerland, on July 28, 1910.
 He had a fondness for music.
-He wanted to become a doctor but was affected by schizophrenia and had to be institutionalized several times.
+He wanted to become a doctor but was affected by schizophreniaiXA serious mental disorder characterized by hallucinations, abnormal perceptions of reality, thinking and behavioral changes. and had to be institutionalized several times.
 People believed that he was overdosed by drugs and later by electric shock treatments.
 When Eduard was ill, he said that he hated his father.
 After that, Albert never saw his son for the rest of his life.
 He was mostly under his mother’s care.
 After she died in 1948, Eduard lived in a psychiatric clinic Burghölzli in Zürich, where he died of a stroke at age 55 on October 25, 1965.

 In 1917, when Albert was very sick, his cousin Elsa nursed him back to health.
 After divorcing Mileva on February 14, 1919, he married Elsa on June 2, 1919.